 Allegations that are determined to be substantiated are accompanied by a citation.
-A citation is a notice of deficiency issued to a foster parent for a violation of a statute or regulation.
-LPAs can use an advisory note instead of issuing a citation for violations that are technical in nature and do not present an immediate or potential health, safety or personal rights risk.
-The LPA should clearly explain violations to the foster parent.
-The foster parent will develop a Plan of Correction along with the LPA.
-The Plan will describe how the licensee will bring their home into compliance.
+A citation is a notice of deficiency issued to a licensee for a violation of a statute or regulation.
+LPAs can use an advisorv note instead of issuing a citation for violations that are technical in nature and do not present an immediate or potential health, safety or personal rights risk.
+The LPA should clearly explain violations to the licensee.
+The FFA will develop a Plan of Correction along with the LPA.
+The Plan will describe how the FFA will bring their certified home into compliance.
 It must be measurable and verifiable.
-The LPA, with the foster parents, will establish a reasonable due date.
+The LPA, with the FFA, will establish a reasonable due date.